SapphireLab/Sapphire-TTS-Collection/OpenSource/Official/2024.08.27_Mini-Omni/Paper.md

 > Therefore, we briefly outline the organization of model inputs here.
 > The model can accept either text or audio inputs, which are placed in the corresponding modality sequences.
 > For audio inputs, the input tokens and Whisper features are transformed into tensors of the same dimension via adapters and then concatenated.
-> Depending on the task, we place the <answer> special token in different positions to guide the model's output, achieving multi-modal output.
+> Depending on the task, we place the `<answer>` special token in different positions to guide the model's output, achieving multi-modal output.
 > The organization of some tasks is illustrated in Figure 4.
 > Before being fed into the model, all sequences are summed and averaged to integrate features.

 ## 4.Experiments: 实验

-> This section presents the foundational capability test results for \textbf{Mini-Omni}.
+> This section presents the foundational capability test results for ***Mini-Omni***.
 > We first describe the training datasets, data processing methods, and hyperparameters.
 > We then evaluate the model's performance on core tasks like speech recognition and provide several use case examples.
 > We will include all relevant experiments in the next version as soon as possible.